jolairduk/jolairduk/README.md

 <!-- ROADMAP -->
 ## Roadmap
-- [ ] Continue the momentum
+- [ ] **Continue on the road to success**
-    * Complete assigned tasks
+    * Complete mandatory tasks
-    * _Accumulate Guided Learning Hours [CoGrammar DfE Data Science Calendar: C7](https://skills-sessions.cogrammar.com/mar2024ds.html)_
+    * Accumulate Guided Learning Hours [CoGrammar DfE Data Science Calendar: C7](https://skills-sessions.cogrammar.com/mar2024ds.html)
     * Balance the course requirements with other life commitments
 - [ ] **Criterion 2 | Mid-Course Checkpoint**
-    * _Complete 60 Guided Learning Hours and 13 mandatory tasks by the 28 April._
+    * Complete 60 Guided Learning Hours and 13 mandatory tasks by the 28 April.
 - [ ] **Criterion 3 | End-of-Course Requirements**
-    * _Achieve 112 Guided Learning Hours & complete all 27 mandatory tasks including your BYB’s by the 13th June.
-Record an interview or invitation to interview for an apprenticeship by the 11th August._
+    * Achieve 112 Guided Learning Hours & complete all 27 mandatory tasks including your BYB’s by the 13th June.
+Record an interview or invitation to interview for an apprenticeship by the 11th August.
 - [ ] **Criterion 4 | Employability**
-    * _Record a Final Job Outcome, such as a job offer, self-employment, or an apprenticeship, within 12 weeks of graduating, or by 23rd September 2024._
+    * Record a Final Job Outcome, such as a job offer, self-employment, or an apprenticeship, within 12 weeks of graduating, or by 23rd September 2024.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>